 Following the suspension of the National Dialogue, tensions increased further.
 In Leon and Chinandega protesters and counter-protesters fought in several neighborhoods.
 Manuel de Jesús Chávez, a young man caught in the crossfire, was killed with a bullet to the head.
 Another 76 people were injured, some remain in critical condition.

 On Wednesday, May 30, Mothers Day in Nicaragua, the Madres de Abril, mothers of students and others killed in the April protests, held a march in Managua with thousands of supporters.
 Going on at the same time was a Sandinista rally, where Daniel Ortega spoke, calling for peace.
 As the rally ended, and people began leaving, the two marches came into contact.
 Conflict erupted, and spiraled quickly.
 Two Sandinista youth were among the first killed.
 In all, 16 people died, 80 more were injured.
 While most reports speak of an "attack on" the Mothers Day march, it seems things were a bit more complicated.
-An from Giorgio Trucchi, in Managua:
+An account from Giorgio Trucchi, in Managua:

 [t]he same 'peaceful protesters' again attack the pro-government Nueva Radio Ya, burn, loot and destroy what was left of it.
 Then they go to the Caja Rural Nacional (Caruna), a cooperative that for years has managed ALBA funds for social projects that have benefited thousands of families.
 They attack the facilities and burn everything, including parked vehicles.